-After navigating the Chinese immigration at the Guangzhou train station, undergoing a border health check for a feverish child and shivering in our summer clothes in the drizzly +13 C roadside waiting for a taxi we were anxious to call it a day.
-When the taxi pulled at Oakwood Premier Guangzhou we couldn’t have been more grateful for their generous offer of hosting us.
+When the taxi pulled up at Oakwood Premier in Guangzhou we couldn’t have been more grateful for their generous offer of hosting us.
+After navigating the Chinese immigration at the Guangzhou train station, undergoing a border health check for a feverish child and shivering in our summer clothes in the drizzly +13 C roadside waiting for a taxi, we were ready to call it a day.

 Our two-bedroom apartment was huge, with two bathrooms and a modern kitchenette.
 The kids were sold when they realised there is a television above the bath tub – you can guess where they spent their evening.
 The adults appreciated the ultra comfy mattresses, luxurious bedding, high-end toiletries and free wifi.